 3) legal norms of equivalent legal force, the newest legal norm shall be applied (the date of adopting the legal norm shall be determinant);

-4) a newer general legal norm and older special legal norm of equivalent legal force, the oldest special legal norm shall be applied insofar as the purpose thereof is not in contradiction with the purpose of the newest general legal norm.
+4) a newer general legal norm and older special legal norm of equivalent legal force, the older special legal norm shall be applied insofar as the purpose thereof is not in contradiction with the purpose of the newer general legal norm.

 Section 10.
 Publication of Official Notices

-(1) Entries of public registers, announcements, notifications or information of bodies governed by public law, their officials and private individuals shall be published in the official gazette as official notices, if official publication thereof is provided for by external regulatory enactments.
+(1) Entries of public registers, announcements, notifications or information of bodies governed by public law, their officials and private persons shall be published in the official gazette as official notices if official publication thereof is provided for by external laws and regulations.

 Section 11.
 Submission of Information for Publication

-(1) A provider of information shall ensure that the information submitted for publication conforms to the requirements for the protection of official secret, restricted access information and personal data protection.
+(1) A provider of information shall ensure that the information submitted for publication conforms to the requirements for the protection of official secret, restricted access information, and personal data.

-(2) A body governed by public law shall submit information for publication in electronic form.
+(2) A body governed by public law shall submit information for publication electronically.
 If the original of the document to be published is in printed form, the provider of the relevant information shall be responsible for the conformity of the electronically submitted document with the original.

-(3) A private individual shall submit information for publication in the way indicated in Paragraph two of this Section or in printed form, confirming the content of the document with a signature.
+(3) A private person shall submit information for publication in the way indicated in Paragraph two of this Section or in printed form, confirming the content of the document with a signature.

 Section 12.
 Publication of Information in the Official Gazette

-(1) The official gazette shall be published in electronic form as a periodical publication, indicating the number of the issue and date of publication.
+(1) The official gazette shall be published electronically as a periodical publication, indicating the number of the issue and date of publication.

 (2) The publisher of the official gazette shall ensure the conformity of the published information with the submitted information and a possibility of ascertaining the unchangeability of the information published from the time when it was published.